-Four open-ended questions will be given on 29 April and choose two to answer.
+Four open-ended questions will be given on 28 April and choose two to answer.
 Write each answer of 2-3 pages.
-This is a take-home exam and the questions cover all the topics in the lecture.
+This is a take-home exam, and the questions cover all the topics in the lecture.
 You will have one week's time to complete the exam.

 After finishing your written assignments, please submit soft copies to both VeriGuide and the course website (Blackboard).
 Hard copies are not required.
+When you name your files, please indicate the topics that you are responding to.